QMSTR/qmstr-prototype/README.md

 ### Test Quartermaster

-In our first release, Quartermaster builds bash.
+In our first demo, Quartermaster builds bash, retrieves license information using Ninka, and uses the identified licenses to generate a simple SPDX file.

 You can test Quartermaster and see how it works by following the steps bellow:

-1. Check out a clone of this repo to a location of your choice
+1. Check out a clone of this repo to a location of your choice.
-2. We are using the virtual machine tool Vagrant, so you need to type in your command line:
-   `vagrant up --provider virtualbox`  , to bring up the test vm
+2. For historical reasons we are using the virtual machine tool Vagrant, so you need to type in your command line: `vagrant up --provider virtualbox` , to bring up the test VM.
 3. Then run `vagrant ssh` to enter the VM
-3. Change your location to /vagrant by typing `cd /vagrant`
+3. Change your location to /vagrant by typing `cd /vagrant`.
-4. Start the demo by running our demo setup `./vagrant-demo-setup.sh`
+4. Start the demo by running our demo setup `./vagrant-demo-setup.sh`.

 You will see a lot of things going on in your terminal.
-What happens is that Quartermaster hooks into the existing build face and takes information about the target and the sources that were used.
+What happens is that Quartermaster hooks into the existing build phase and takes information about the target and the sources that were used to build bash.
 In the end of the analysis you will see an SPDX output like this:

 `SPDXVersion: SPDX-2.0`